-- You can also try Lansinoh’s TheraPearl Breast Therapy Pack (~$12) or Bamboobies Soothing Nursing Pillows (~$19, more expensive).
+- You can also try Lansinoh’s TheraPearl Breast Therapy Pack (~$15) or Bamboobies Soothing Nursing Pillows (~$19).
 The Lansinoh Therapearl Pack can be used independently or with a breast pump, which is a nice feature.
 The Bamboobies Pillows have a flaxseed base and are dual-sided.

 *For both of these, you can throw them in the microwave for a hot press or in the freezer for a cold pack.
 Then, slip them directly into your bra for instant relief — from everything from mastitis, to clogged ducts, to engorgement to nipple pain.
 Many women report great success with these while suffering from severe nipple pain, engorgement, and/or clogged ducts while nursing or pumping.